 By using a few inexpensive tactics, you can help your employees gain company loyalty and be more interested and involved in their work.
 Plus, once you’ve established a culture of employee development, you’ll also start to attract new talent to your business.

-Here are the top 10 reasons why investing in your employees is good for them—and for your company’s bottom line.
+Here are the top 10 reasons why investing in employees is good for them—and for your company’s bottom line.

 The cost of replacing employees can be double the price of their salaries (or more).
 If you build good relationships with your employees by investing in their talents, you can save yourself the expense of losing their skills, recruiting and training new employees, and other costs of employee turnover.
+To prevent turnover, it’s important to invest in employees from the start.
+Consider these tips on investing on new hires:

-2. Poor Communication Costs Money
+2. Poor Communication Causes Misdirection

 A study of 400 major businesses discovered that poor communication that results in employees’ efforts and talents being misdirected costs organizations millions of dollars each year.
 You should invest in good training, informational materials, and whatever else is needed to guide your employees to make good decisions and take effective action.